cloud66/help-old/_posts/how-to/1900-09-26-ssl-termination-on-load-balancers.md

 See also: [AWS documentation](http://docs.aws.amazon.com/IAM/latest/UserGuide/InstallCert.html)

-## Using load balancing with HAProxy

-* DigitalOcean
-* Linode
-* Telefonica
-* Joyent
+<h2 id="haproxy">HAProxy</h2>

-HAProxy 1.4 doesn’t natively support SSL.
-But it possible to use an SSL encryption wrapper like Stunnel, Stud, Pound or Nginx.
-They can terminate TLS/SSL connections and forward the unencrypted traffic to HAProxy.
+HAProxy 1.4 doesn’t natively support SSL, but it's possible to use an SSL encryption wrapper like Stunnel, Stud, Pound or Nginx to terminate TLS/SSL connections and forward the unencrypted traffic to HAProxy.

-##How to use HAProxy with Stunnel to handle HTTPS requests:

 - Firstly, install Stunnel on the load balancer:
 <p>